 A class of 1991 Kamehameha Schools Kapālama graduate, Robert Nobriga was born and raised on Maui, but attended Kapālama as a boarder from grade seven.
 The roots of his ‘ohana are in Hāna, Maui and date back farther to Na‘alehu, Hawai‘i.

 Nobriga has served on the Kamehameha Schools Board of Trustees since 2013.

 From 2009 until his appointment as trustee, Nobriga was one of two financial experts appointed by the Probate Court as independent audit committee members whose purpose was to assist the Kamehameha Schools Board of Trustees in fulfilling its fiduciary responsibilities.

-Prior to joining the executive team, Nobriga served as a trustee of the Queen’s board where he served as chairperson of the Finance Committee and as a member of the Endowment and Audit Committees.
+Prior to joining the executive team, Nobriga served as a trustee of the Queen’s board where he served as chairperson of its finance committee and as a member of its endowment and audit committees.

 Nobriga is a graduate of the University of Notre Dame.
 He started his career as a certified public accountant with the international accounting firm PricewaterhouseCoopers and split his time between Hawai‘i and California-based clients during the first several years of his career.

-He now resides in Kāne‘ohe with his wife, Joyce, and two daughters, Amber Kawena and Lauren Kau‘ikealani.
+He now resides in Kāne‘ohe with his wife and two children.